A potpourri of results in the general theory of stochastic noises: Classical noise Boolean algebras

 \begin{corollary} Let $B$ be classical and let $B'$ be another classical noise Boolean algebra on a probability space $(\Omega',\FF',\PP')$.
 Then $\overline{B}$ and $\overline{B'}$ are isomorphic as Boolean algebras iff $B$ and $B'$ have the same number of atoms. \end{corollary} \begin{proof} Atoms of $B$ are the same as the atoms of $\overline{B}$ and they correspond to atoms of $\mu\vert_{\{K=1\}}$ (same for $B'$).
 Apply Proposition~\ref{proposition:extension} noting that two standard measures are mod-$0$ isomorphic up to equivalence. \end{proof}

 Another trivial consequence of Proposition~\ref{proposition:extension} is that a complete classical noise Boolean algebra cannot be countably infinite: it is either finite, or its cardinality is at least that of the continuum.
+But a nonclassical (Example~\ref{example:closure-for-simplest-nonclassical}), even black (Example~\ref{example:spectral-space-for-black}), noise Boolean algebra can be noise complete and countably infinite.